confluentinc/cp-docker-images/docs/quickstart.rst

   This command instructs Docker to launch an instance of the ``confluentinc/cp-zookeeper:3.2.1`` container and name it ``zookeeper``.
 You also specify that you want to use host networking and pass in the required parameter for running ZooKeeper: ``ZOOKEEPER_CLIENT_PORT``.
 For a full list of the available configuration options and more details on passing environment variables into Docker containers, see the `configuration reference docs <configuration.html>`_.

-  Check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.
-The command to do that is:
+  Use the following command to check the Docker logs to confirm that the container has booted up successfully and started the ZooKeeper service.

   .. sourcecode:: bash